Functional central limit theorems for spatial averages of the parabolic Anderson model with delta initial condition in dimension $d\geq 1$: Introduction

-~\\ ${{\mathbf {(B)}}}$ If $\beta=1$, then
+~\\ ${{\mathbf {(B)}}}$ If $\beta=1$, then\\

-~\\ ${{\mathbf {(C)}}}$ If $\beta\in(1,2\wedge d)$, then
+~\\ ${{\mathbf {(C)}}}$ If $\beta\in(1,2\wedge d)$, then\\

-where {$\left\{{\mathcal C}_{t}^{(i)}\right\}_{t\geq0}$}$(i=1,2,3)$ is a centered Gaussian process with {$\E[{{{\mathcal C}_{t_{1}}^{(i)}{{\mathcal C}_{t_{2}}^{(i)}}}}]={ c}^{(i)}_{t_{1},t_{2}}$}, which is defined explicitly in Proposition $\ref{prop3.3}$. \end{thm} There are many arguments for CLTs and functional CLTs for spatial averages of the solution to (\ref{1.1}).
-In the case of constant/flat initial condition $u(0)\equiv1$, the quantitative CLT and the related functional CLT were introduced first in Huang et al. \cite{Huang20} by using the Malliavin-stein method for $d=1,~f=\delta_{0}$.
-As for $d\geq1$, the condition $f({\mathbb R}^{d})<\infty$ implies a standard form of CLT \cite[Theorem 1.1]{Chen19}, and Chen et al \cite{Chen21} deduced the convergence rate for the CLT in terms of total variation distance and established a corresponding functional CLT.
-As an example of the condition $f({\mathbb R}^{d})=\infty$, the relative discussions in the case that $f={\Vert x \Vert}^{-\beta}$ ($0<\beta<2\wedge d$) were given by Huang et al \cite{Huang220}.
-While in the case of delta initial condition $u(0)=\delta_{0}$, Chen et al \cite{Chen22} proved that the convergence rate for the variance of the spatial average behaves differently from the rate in the case $u(0)\equiv1$ when $d=1,~ f=\delta(0)$, this also affects the form of the functional CLT.
-Later, Khoshnevisan et al \cite{Davar21} generalized the CLT to the multidimensional case, which is much more involved than the case $d=1$.
+where {$\left\{{\mathcal C}_{t}^{(i)}\right\}_{t\geq0}$}$(i=1,2,3)$ is a centered Gaussian process with {$\E[{{{\mathcal C}_{t_{1}}^{(i)}{{\mathcal C}_{t_{2}}^{(i)}}}}]={ c}^{(i)}_{t_{1},t_{2}}$}, which is defined explicitly in Proposition $\ref{prop3.3}$. \end{theorem} There are many arguments for CLTs and functional CLTs for spatial averages of the solution to (\ref{1.1}).
+In the case of constant/flat initial condition $u(0)\equiv1$, the quantitative CLT and the related functional CLT were introduced first in \cite{MR4167203} by using Malliavin-Stein's method for $d=1,~f=\delta_{0}$.
+As for $d\geq1$, the condition $f({\mathbb R}^{d})<\infty$ implies a standard form of CLT \cite[Theorem 1.1]{MR4421618}, and \cite{MR4563698} deduced the convergence rate for the CLT in terms of total variation distance and established a corresponding functional CLT.
+As an example of the condition $f({\mathbb R}^{d})=\infty$, the relative discussions in the case that $f={\Vert x \Vert}^{-\beta}$ ($0<\beta<2\wedge d$) were given by \cite{MR4098872}.
+While in the case of delta initial condition $u(0)=\delta_{0}$, \cite{MR4334682} proved that the convergence rate for the variance of the spatial average behaves differently from the rate in the case $u(0)\equiv1$ when $d=1$ and $f=\delta(0)$, this also affects the form of the functional CLT.
+Later, \cite{MR4242879} generalized the CLT to the multidimensional case, which is much more involved than the case $d=1$.
 The results depend on not only the dimension $d$ but also the behavior of $f$.
-Other relevant CLT and its variations can be observed in many literatures \cite{Jing21,Nualart21,Nualart221}.
+CLT and its related variations for other types of equations can be found in \cite{MR4337703,MR4441503,MR4683383,MR4479916}.
+For other limit theories, we refer to \cite{MR3949959,MR4066510,MR4535893,MR4578556,DOI:10.1080/03610926.2024.2335541,MR3620268}.